Entries, Payments and Deadlines

 Dance teams will compete on a Harlequin/Marley style floor where possible.
 It may not be logistically possible at some regional competitions in which case Dance teams will compete on the Cheer surface.

-Score Sheets will be released to your coach portal following completion of the awards ceremony for that session.
+Score Sheets will be released to your coach dashboard and emailed to you following completion of the awards ceremony for that session.

 The BCA reserve the right to refuse anyone from taking photographs and videos at any events and competitions and at any time, to protect the privacy of Athletes, Spectators, Teams and Programmes, as well as to stop professional photographers from using images for money and personal gain and to protect its own employed photographers and photo system.

 It is possible as a parent or coach to film and take photos of your own children and teams only, using smaller devices such as phones and tablets.
 Any recording must not interfere with the running of the event and a “prime location” for filming may not be possible.